glowinthedark/acw/docs/acw1.md

 1. You are spiritually PRESENT.

-2. You have a DREAM or INTENTION.
+2. You have a DREAM or INTENTION

-3. You have a COMPLETE HOLOGRAPHIC VISION of that DREAM or INTENTION.
+4. You have a COMPLETE HOLOGRAPHIC VISION of that DREAM or INTENTION.

-4. Your MIND has reinforced your HOLOGRAPHIC VISION with MENTALIMAGE PICTURES.
+5. Your MIND has reinforced your HOLOGRAPHIC VISION with MENTALIMAGE PICTURES.

-5. You collide with someone who does not VALUE, ACKNOWLEDGE or APPRECIATE your DREAM, VISION OR CREATIONS, and who has their own RIGHTNESS they want to ENFORCE on YOU.
+6. You collide with someone who does not VALUE, ACKNOWLEDGE or APPRECIATE your DREAM, VISION OR CREATIONS, and who has their own RIGHTNESS they want to ENFORCE on YOU.

-6. You are viciously attacked, made nothing of, made wrong, punished and abused, none of which you wanted.
+7. You are viciously attacked, made nothing of, made wrong, punished and abused, none of which you wanted.

-7. An "ALIEN UNWANTED OBJECT" is forced into your space and time.
+8. An "ALIEN UNWANTED OBJECT" is forced into your space and time.

-8. Your DREAMS, HOLOGRAPHIC VISIONS and CREATIONS COLLAPSE into chaotic rubble and cannot be reconstructed as the "ALIEN UNWANTED OBJECT" is now occupying their spaces and times.
+9. Your DREAMS, HOLOGRAPHIC VISIONS and CREATIONS COLLAPSE into chaotic rubble and cannot be reconstructed as the "ALIEN UNWANTED OBJECT" is now occupying their spaces and times.

-9. A massive UPSET has been created.
+10. A massive UPSET has been created.

-10. Your ability to HAVE in those areas is destroyed.
+11. Your ability to HAVE in those areas is destroyed.

-11. Your DREAMS, VISIONS, and CREATIONS become unattainable.
+12. Your DREAMS, VISIONS, and CREATIONS become unattainable.

-12. You create a RIGHTNESS DEFENSE CONTROL MECHANISM to suppress and manage the force, pain, unpleasant sensations, rage, hate, abuse and charge contained in the UPSET, in order to continue to survive in the present.
+13. You create a RIGHTNESS DEFENSE CONTROL MECHANISM to suppress and manage the force, pain, unpleasant sensations, rage, hate, abuse and charge contained in the UPSET, in order to continue to survive in the present.

-13. You now REAP the CONSEQUENCES of your RIGHTNESS DEFENSE CONTROL MECHANISM.
+14. You now REAP the CONSEQUENCES of your RIGHTNESS DEFENSE CONTROL MECHANISM.

-14. You now cannot HAVE what you WANT.
+15. You now cannot HAVE what you WANT.

-15. You now cannot allow others to HAVE what they WANT.
+16. You now cannot allow others to HAVE what they WANT.

 ## APPLYING THE WRONG TECHNOLOGY TO YOUR LIFE